In this race report, runner Dan recommends gear for the Boston Marathon so that you will be as comfortable as possible in case of rain!

 This was not a particularly enjoyable marathon.
 I’m grateful that I did some weather preparation (more below), and finished the marathon without major event (e.g., no injuries, accidents), but that’s about it for highlights of my race (other than the spectators and volunteers).

-Lessons Learned – Share your pro-tips on the race to help the next runner or yourself on the next time around
+Lessons Learned – Share your pro-tips on Boston Marathon gear to help the next runner or yourself on the next time around

 Being a Seattlelite, I am not entirely unfamiliar with running in the cool and rain.
 Even so, there were some things that I learned (from articles I read leading up to the race, as the miserable weather forecast was more and more likely to be a reality, and one random thing I tried from a previous race) that I think really helped during the race:

 - Hand warmers on the head.
 I put two hand warmers directly on my head (held in place with a wool skull cap, beneath a running hat).
-I don’t have hair and a lot of thermal loss occurs through my head.
+Since I don’t have hair, a lot of thermal loss occurs through my head.
 I surmise that having heat coming into my head (from the hand warmers), rather than just leaving my head, helped stave off hypothermia.

 - A shower cap.
 I put a shower cap on top of my running hat.
 The shower cap kept the hat (comparatively) dry, even with the rain, which kept my head drier and kept my head hand-warmers dry (the hand warmers I had are worthless when wet).
 Again, managing heat loss through my hairless head likely helped stave off hypothermia.